¡Consigue cualquier plan anual con hasta un 65% de descuento! ❄️ 🏷️

 Because customers expect it and deserve it, according to Salesforce, over 66% of customers expect companies to understand their needs and expectations.
 But 66% of customers also say they are treated like a number, not a person.

-The bottom line is that identifying customer needs honors your customers first and foremost.
+The bottom line is that identifying customer needs, either with comprehensive customer loyalty programs or simply engaging with them, honors your customers.
 It communicates that you value them for them–not because of what they can do for you.
 Second, it builds trust.
-And trust, over time, builds loyalty to your company
+And trust, over time, builds loyalty to your company.

 When you talk about customer needs with your team, it helps ensure you will meet their expectations (and maybe even exceed them!).
 Then when you understand your customers’ needs, you will have the information necessary to build a long-lasting relationship with them.

 There are two broad categories of customer needs: product and service needs.
 Let’s take a look at each one and the specific types of needs within each.